Data-Advantage/vibestack/example/storyd/product-requirements.md

 > As a new user, I want a streamlined signup process so that I can quickly start using the platform.

 - **Acceptance Criteria**:
-  - Email-based signup with validation
+  - Email-based signup with validation via Supabase
-  - Google, Microsoft, and GitHub social login options
+  - Google social login option
   - Secure password requirements enforcement
-  - Protection against automated signups (CAPTCHA or equivalent)
+  - Protection against automated signups
   - Clear communication of terms of service and privacy policy
   - Automatic enrollment in free tier with 5 credits
 - **Technical Considerations**:
-  - Need secure password handling (hashing, etc.)
+  - Implement Supabase authentication for secure credential management
-  - Must support OAuth 2.0 flows for social logins
+  - Implement fraud prevention measures
-  - Should implement fraud prevention measures
+  - Design for future expansion to additional auth providers
 - **Dependencies**: None

 #### 5.2.2 User Login Functionality